Music Metrics Vault

 Their commercial fortunes and mass appeal remained intact into the second half of the decade.
 The album In Concert, an unprecedented (for a folk group) double LP, hit number four during the summer and fall of 1964, and the group's next studio LP, A Song Will Rise, got to number eight in the spring of 1965.
 At the same time, however, its highest-charting single, "For Lovin' Me," only reached number 30.
 See What Tomorrow Brings peaked at number 11 in late 1965, their first placement outside of the Top Ten with an LP, but hardly unrespectable.
 By 1966, PP&M were feeling the pressure to embellish their music, however, and began adding significant numbers of backup musicians to their records, and exploring more rock-oriented sounds, on The Peter, Paul and Mary Album and, later, Album 1700.
 Those records were considered solidly competitive in the musical environment of 1966 and 1967, amid the sounds of folk-rock and psychedelic rock of the era, and both have held up better than those by most of the competition, mostly owing to the quality of the music and the songs.

 From the beginning of their history, the trio displayed an uncanny ear for great songs and songwriters -- Stookey had steered Grossman to Bob Dylan before many people in Greenwich Village had even heard of him.
-And in early 1962, before their debut album had even been released, the Kingston Trio had picked up a then-new Pete Seeger song, "Where Have All the Flowers Gone," from one of the group's live performances and had a hit with it.
-During the years 1965-1966, Peter, Paul and Mary gave the first serious airings to the music of Gordon Lightfoot ("For Lovin' Me"), Laura Nyro ("And When I Die"), and John Denver ("For Baby [Goes Bobbie]"), interspersed with the occasional unrecorded Dylan tune, such as "When the Ship Comes In" and "Too Much of Nothing."
+In early 1962, before their debut album had even been released, the Kingston Trio had picked up a then-new Pete Seeger song, "Where Have All the Flowers Gone," from one of the group's live performances and had a hit with it.
+In 1965 and 1966, Peter, Paul and Mary gave the first serious airings to the music of Gordon Lightfoot ("For Lovin' Me"), Laura Nyro ("And When I Die"), and John Denver ("For Baby [For Bobbie]"), interspersed with the occasional unrecorded Dylan tune, such as "When the Ship Comes In" and "Too Much of Nothing."
 Their sales might not have matched the chart-soaring days of 1963, but the albums had the class, beauty, and substance to stand the test of time.

 When they caught the moment again with a song, the trio proved that they could sell records with the best of them.
 "I Dig Rock 'n' Roll Music," written by Paul Stookey, brought PP&M back to the upper reaches of the charts and heavy AM radio play with a number nine single in the fall of 1967, right in the middle of the psychedelic boom.
 The song, which parodied the styles of the Beatles, the Mamas & the Papas, and Donovan, was not only catchy and memorable but also a reminder to the public that, for all of their devotion to causes and issues, Peter, Paul and Mary were a very funny group as well.
 For much of the year that followed this commercial comeback, the group were involved in politics, in the form of Senator Eugene McCarthy's antiwar campaign for the White House.
 They appeared on behalf of McCarthy, and even released a record supporting him.
 McCarthy's candidacy ultimately failed, in a year that also saw the murders of Martin Luther King, Jr. and Robert Kennedy, though one personal, positive byproduct of the peace campaign was that Peter Yarrow ended up marrying the senator's daughter.

 In 1969, they returned to the middle of the charts again with Yarrow's "Day Is Done," a surprisingly autumnal work.
 They also chalked up another Grammy Award that year for Peter, Paul and Mommy, an album of children's songs that became a mainstay of their catalog, reaching generation after generation of parents and children.
-During the summer of 1969, Warner Bros. got word that DJs around the country had begun playing one of the tracks off of the then-two-year-old Album 1700, "Leaving on a Jet Plane," authored by John Denver.
-Released that September, the single "Leaving on a Jet Plane" peaked at number one, the trio's only chart-topping single, and also pulled Album 1700 back onto the list of top-selling LPs.
+During the summer of 1969, Warner Bros. got word that DJs around the country had begun playing one of the tracks off of the then-two-year-old Album 1700, "Leaving on a Jet Plane," written by John Denver.
+Released that September, it was the trio's only chart-topping single, and pulled Album 1700 back onto the list of top-selling LPs.

 By 1970, PP&M had played many hundreds of concerts together and had spent nine years in harness to each other.
 It was inevitable that there would be a split at some point, given their different, evolving lives.
 Mary Travers was now the mother of two daughters, Yarrow was newly married, and Stookey, in addition to wanting to work with new and different musical sounds, had developed a serious belief in Christianity.
 Amid a flurry of sales behind "Leaving on a Jet Plane," and the release in the spring of Ten Years Together: The Best of Peter, Paul and Mary (which rose to number 15), the trio completed their concert obligations and announced in the fall of 1970 that they were taking a year's sabbatical from Peter, Paul and Mary.